-When I show students how to make a Google Slide animation, it often amazes them by duplicating slides you can create animation.
+When I show students how to make an animation in Google Slide, they are often surprised that you can make an animation by duplicating slides and moving a drawing.
 Even though most kids have seen a lot of animation, they don’t necessarily understand how it works.
-This harkens back to the early days of animation.
-In the early 1900s, merely creating animation was an accomplishment, and audiences were thrilled by drawings that seemed to move on their own.
-You can see this in some of the early animations.
-For example, the first fully animated cartoon, Fantasmgorie by Emile Cohl in 1908, is a series of nonsensical drawings on a chalkboard.
+This is similar to the early days of animation when just creating an animation was a big deal.
+People were amazed by drawings that looked like they were moving on their own.
+Emile Cohl's Fantasmagorie, which was the first fully animated cartoon and was made in 1908, was just a series of nonsensical drawings on a chalkboard.

-Allow pupils a minute to mentally plan their slides before they begin creating them.
-Here are some questions that may help them plan:
+Give the kids a minute to think about how they want their slides to look before they start making them.
+Here are some questions that might help them plan:

-What background should I use, and how will it relate to the ball?
+What background should I use, and how does it relate to the ball?

-They might also think about variations of a simple ball bounce.
-They could, for example, race or bounce two balls against each other, spin the ball as it moves (this works nicely with an image of a ball downloaded from the Internet), or bounce a basketball into a goal.
-Even though this is a simple animation, students can have a lot of fun with it.
+They may also consider the ways in which something as basic as a ball bounce could be changed.
+They could, for example, race or bounce two balls against each other, spin the ball as it moves (this works well with an image of a ball downloaded from the Internet), or bounce a basketball into a goal.

-Encourage students to take their time creating their first slide since they will replicate it many times.
-In between slides, students should only move the ball only a little.
-Moving the ball a lot results in a jerky animation that seems more of a slideshow than an animation.
-Many students tend to create only a few slides, resulting in a brief animation.
-I require students to create at least 100 slides, which is still only about 10 seconds of animation.
+Encourage students to take their time making their first slide, since they will be making many copies of it.
+Students should only move the ball a little bit between slides.
+If they move the ball around a lot between slides, the final animation will be jerky and look more like a slideshow than an animation.
+It’s important that students make enough slides, or else their animation will be very short.
+I require my students to make at least 100 slides, which is still only about 10 seconds of animation.

-By holding down the arrow key, students can watch their animation.
-They can also watch it by publishing their slideshow to the web and altering the timing of the transitions.
+There are a couple of ways students can see their completed animation.
+One way is to go to the first slide, then hold down the arrow key.
+The slides will go by at about 15 frames per second, which is good for a simple animation.
+A second way is to publish the slideshow to the web and change the timing of the transitions.
+There is a tutorial in the resource section that shows how to do this.
 This creates an animation that runs on its own.
-An additional benefit of publishing to the web is that it creates a slideshow presentation that students may share but that no one else can alter.
-Students can easily share this link by posting it in a Google Doc that is shared with everyone in the class.
+Publishing to the web also makes it possible for students to share a slideshow presentation that no one else can change.
+Students can easily share a link to their animation by posting it in a Google Doc that is shared with everyone in the class.

-You can show the following videos to the whole class or use as student resources.
+You can show the following videos to the whole class or use them as student resources.